A Dog's Journey: Plot

 Buddy is reborn, however.
 He realizes that he is now a female dog and his name is Molly.
 He tries to understand why he is back and then, one day, he sees Clarity who people now call CJ.
 She comes with her high school friend, Trent.
 Trent adopts Molly's brother, Rocky.
 Molly shows her love for CJ, but CJ says that Gloria will not allow her to have a dog.
 Not long afterwards, however, she returns and takes Molly home with her, planning to hide her from Gloria.
 The plan does not work, however, as Molly also tries to show Gloria love and reveals herself.
 Gloria tries to force CJ to get rid of Molly.
 CJ fights back by threatening to reveal Gloria's constant neglect of her.
-Gloria then tries to eliminate Molly herself by trying to kill the dog and then taking it to an Animal Control shelter.
+Gloria then tries to eliminate Molly herself by trying to kill the dog and then taking her to the animal shelter.
 CJ rescues Molly both times.
 She tries to get her away from Gloria by living with other people and then running away to California.
 As she is still a minor, she has to return home both times.
 During the fight for Molly, CJ gets in trouble for skipping school and giving Shane, a boy she dates, the key to the art department.
 He says he wants to get a copy of an upcoming test, but instead commits a more serious crime.
 CJ tries to get away from Shane, who continues to try to control her, with Gloria's blessings.
 CJ runs away from Gloria again when she discovers that she has spent the money in CJ's trust fund.
 CJ was depending on the money to pay for her college education.
 When she leaves, Shane follows her and she has a car accident.
 Molly does not survive.
 As she dies, Molly realizes that she is the dog that was sent to take care of CJ.